BREWS (Bronchitis Early Warning System) is a monthly notification report of infectious bronchitis (IB) to Georgia poultry industry stakeholders.

 And provides the following information:

-The intended use of the BREWS report is for industry to make biosecurity and vaccination decisions for IB based on local real-time laboratory information.
+The intended use of the BREWS report is for industry to make biosecurity and vaccination decisions for IB based on local, up-to-date laboratory information.